 We all like to know why we have to do something and it makes us feel better to know there is a good reason.
 You should clearly explain that the customer’s number is required in order to verify their identity and securely complete their registration.

 The terminology will depend on the use-case, but one example is: “Please take a moment to verify your phone number.
 This helps us confirm your identity and secure your account.”
 You can do this within the registration experience or, depending on device (mobile or desktop), offer a further information link/pop up option, which could also include a privacy statement explaining that SMS messages or voice calls may be directed to the number for verifications.

 2. Let them choose how to receive the verification code

-Offer end-users the ability to choose how they would like to receive the verification code, either via SMS or voice.
+Offer end-users the ability to choose how they would like to receive the verification code, either via SMS – a good as any reason to include SMS opt-in – or voice.
 Reasons for this include: